Preventive Maintenance vs. Reactive Maintenance: Costs, ROI & Best Practices

 Key Takeaways

-• Documented preventive maintenance supports compliance and can lower insurance premiums 5–15%.
+• Documented preventive maintenance programs can lower property insurance premiums by 5-15% and reduce compliance risk.

 Overview